zhongruiw/zhongruiw.github.io/_posts/2025-05-08-KBvsKBF copy.md

-﻿
----
+﻿---
 title: Differences in the Formulations of Kalman Filter and Kalman-Bucy Filter
-subtitle:
+subtitle: Here is some extra detail about the post.
 layout: blog_post
 date: 2025-05-08
-keywords: data assimilation
+keywords: data assimilation, Kalman Filter
 published: true
 ---